molpopgen/fwdpy11/doc/pages/definitions.rst

 Consider the following two cases:

-First,  standard population genetic model of the sort that sfs_code_ or SLiM2_  are typically used for.
+First,  standard population genetic models of the sort that sfs_code_ or SLiM2_  are typically used for.
 Mutations affecting fitness interact multiplicatively.
 Here, mutations directly affect fitness.
 In our terms, :math:`G = w`.

 Next, we thing about a quantitative trait under Gaussian stabilizing selection with respect to an optimum.
 Mutations